abhin4v/hastatic/README.md

 - Supports custom index files for URLs ending with "/".
 - Takes care to not serve hidden files.
 - Adds caching headers automatically.
+- Caches file descriptors and info for better performance.

 ## Usage